gcapes/git-course/_episodes/02-local.md

 {: .callout}

 ## Setting up Git
-Git is already installed on the training machines, whether you're using Windows or Linux.
 Instructions for setting up Git on your own machine are given under [setup]({{ page.root }}{% link setup.md %}).

 ## Tell Git who we are